 This will vary between manufacturer but the standard operating range for a decent dash cam is 14 to 140 degrees Fahrenheit or -10 to 60 degrees Celsius.

-We are recommending products that go to 167 degrees Fahrenheit, almost a 20% increase in temperature.
+We are recommending products that go to 176 degrees Fahrenheit, almost a 20% increase in temperature.
 Don’t settle for anything less!

 Mount Type and Position

 Plenty of companies have their own mounting system, but the one we see the most success is the suction cup.
 Of course it depends on if your suction cup is using high quality silicone rubber.
 They create a tight vacuum seal.
 Other adhesives are also effective; be sure to clean off the area before you use adhesives to ensure a quality stick.
-We also recommend avoiding placing the dash cam in direct sunlight.
-The optimal spot is right behind your rear view mirror.
+If you were going to go with an adhesive, 3M mounting tape is pretty heat resistant.

 Venting

 All dash cams will generate their own heat from their components so it’s important to ensure the encasing has cooling vents.
 The heat needs to go somewhere!
 Luckily, most dash cams have vents near their internal components to allow for proper cooling.
+You can do a visual inspection of the device to see if there are any openings even if it’s for a microphone, that’s better than nothing.

 Best dual dash camera set up for high temperatures